Hibha-2004/Spring-Boot-Employee-Rest-API/README.md

 ---

-## 📌 About the Simulation

-This project was completed as part of the **HPE Software Engineering Virtual Experience Program** on Forage — a job simulation designed to give hands-on exposure to real-world software engineering tasks at Hewlett Packard Enterprise.

 **Tasks completed:**
 - ✅ Task 1 — Designed a RESTful Web Service proposal (Spring Boot, HPE GreenLake, Docker/Kubernetes, JWT)
 - ✅ Task 2 — Built a Spring Boot REST API with GET and POST endpoints for employee management